 If you live to be 90, which is not guaranteed, that is a long time.
 There is so much you can do with that time but only if you use it wisely.

 As I write this, I have recently turned 30 and although I don’t feel old, it feels like I have been alive for a long time.
-The 90s, when I was a small boy feel like a faraway land, while my time a high school is beginning to feel the same way.
+In the 90s, when I was a small boy feel like a faraway land, while my time a high school is beginning to feel the same way.

 You feel like you so have so much time that you don’t instil urgency into your life and coast.
 As incredible as it sounds, this was an issue in Seneca’s time too.